bart-1/css-stylizer/readme.md

 ## Usage

-You can easly increase number of samples in code by adding element to object array named samplesSetup
+You can easly increase number of samples in code by adding element to object array named samplesSetup in appLibrary.ts

 ```javascript
 const samplesSetup: SamplesSetup[] = [